J. Lee Nicholson: Cost Accounting Theory and Practice, 1913

 In 1913 Nicholson published Cost Accounting Theory and Practice.
 In this work he presented "the same methods for determining inventories, cost estimates, and analysis of cost of sales but he varied his verification technique.
 This book probably shows the results of his teaching experiences at New York and Columbia Universities.
 Mr. Nicholson also recommends, in this book, a method for estimating cost of sales at current prices which foreshadowed LIFO accounting."
 Hein (1959) specified:

 One of the most remarkable developments in this volume is his distinction between operating departments and service or indirect departments with respect to the allocation of overhead.
 Another historically important contribution is the integration of the factory accounting with the general financial ledger through the use of reciprocal accounts.But Nicholson went well beyond the treatment of "what are costs" and "how to account for costs."
 He was deeply interested in factory organization as such, and in the relationship of the cost department with the other departments in a company.
 The reader can infer this emphasis from the "factory organization" part of the title of his first book.
 A large part of his consulting practice was devoted to problems of organization and management.

 Newlove (1975) mentioned that this work was a very famous textbook, which "devoted four chapters to the allocation of burden costs to the special factory orders or to the product on its productive labor and machine (or process) methods; this emphasis greatly exceeded the space devoted to the collection, analysis and control of burden."

 System of factory accounting

 In the late 1880s Garcke and Fells, had developed a system of factory accounting, and pictured its elements in four complementary flow diagrams.
 In 1896 J. Slater Lewis further developed this system, and pictured a diagram of manufacturing accounts, in which the four diagrams were integrated into one whole.
-A decennium later Alexander Hamilton Church (1908/10) would further develop this system by introducing the concept of production factors, and picturing the "Principles of Organization by Production Factors" around any organization.
+A decade later Alexander Hamilton Church (1908/10) would further develop this system by introducing the concept of production factors, and illustrated the "Principles of Organization by Production Factors" around any organization.
 Using this concept of production factors Church was able to simplify the system of manufacturing accounts to a "Systems of Controlling Accounts."

 In the 1913 Cost accounting Nicholson & Rohrbach presented not one, but four different method of factory accounting: